2024 Rules & Regulations

 - Regional Awards Programs must ensure that their two participating Nominees have been announced to the public no later than one (1) week prior to the start date of the NHSMTA week in NYC.

 - A Jimmy Awards Nominee must be a current high school student, grades 9 through 12.

-- A Nominee has participated in one (1) RAP only.
+- A Nominee may participate in one (1) RAP only.

-- Nominees must be conflict free and available for all days during the NHSMTA week, tentatively scheduled for Sunday, June 18 – Tuesday, June 27, 2023.
+- Nominees must be conflict free and available for all days during the NHSMTA week, tentatively scheduled for Friday, June 14 th – Tuesday, June 25th.

-- Nominees understand and agree to all possible videotaping, televised opportunities, photos, press interviews, and print advertising (Waivers are provided in the Participant Information Packet).
+- Nominees must understand and agree to all possible videotaping, televised opportunities, photos, press interviews, and print advertising.
+Waivers are provided in the Nominee Information Packet.

 Documentation and Materials

 - A list of all participating high schools in your program and the high school’s participating musical

 - Each high school musical director’s name, mailing address, email address, and phone number